joelkoz/NodeMDA/plugin-dev/koa-react/README.md

 nodemda init
 ```

-2. Using StarUML (or any other UML modler NodeMDA has a reader for), create or modify the *model* of your
+2. Using NodeUML (or any other UML modler NodeMDA has a reader for), create or modify the *model* of your
 software architecture.
 A UML Profile exists with pre-defined Stereotypes to quickly model database entities
 and services, as well as security requirements for access to both.
 The default project places a default
-StarUML model file in the `model` subdirectory of your project.
+NodeUML model file in the `model` subdirectory of your project.

 3. The model is processed using NodeMDA to generate source code and other project artifacts.
 In general, NodeMDA generates
 all of the boilerplate code and stubs for things such as your services and persistence entities.